animatedmax/spring-data-geode/src/main/markdown/reference/cache.md

 subsequently, a reconnect event either.
-If that were the case, you would have a clean way to know when to call `ConfigurableApplicationContext.refresh()`, if it were even applicable for an application to do so, which is why this “feature” of GemFire is not recommended for peer `Cache` applications.
+If that were the case, you would have a clean way to know when to call `ConfigurableApplicationContext.refresh()`, if it were even applicable for an application to do so, which is why this "feature" of GemFire is not recommended for peer `Cache` applications.

 </div>